 With millions of plane take-offs and landings, our planet was running like a Swiss-watch.

 Little did we know that the virus named COVID-19 decided to take a swift global tour.
-It was not going to be “80 days across the world”.
-Phileas Fogg would be jealous of such traveling speed.
-40+ days later COVID-19 is enjoying 100+ country visits and it already took more than 10.000 lives.
+It was not going to be “80 days across the world”, even Phileas Fogg would be jealous of such travel speed.
+In just 40+ days, COVID-19 had 100+ countries in its travel list and took more than 10.000 human lives.

-Governments are trying to calculate the damage and take the necessary measures.
-Doctors and nurses all over the world are fighting to rescue the lives of thousands.
+Governments all over the world are trying to calculate the damage and take the necessary actions.
+Healthcare workers across the globe are fighting to save the lives of thousands of people.
 Meanwhile, some people fight for toilet papers.

 Wuhan is happily recovering from its “traveler’s” footprints.
-Chinese doctors are trying to help other nations with experience and medical units.
+Chinese doctors are trying to help other nations with the experience they have got and medical units.

-In the midst of this turmoil, travelers wait inside their homes.
+Amid this turmoil, travelers wait inside of their homes.
 They are not used to such a static way of living.
-All of them seem to ask one question:
+All of them are asking the same questions:

 “What are we supposed to do now?”